 When you’re ready to travel, you can go through security at the hotel’s private security checkpoint, located in the lobby.
 If you’re staying at the hotel, the Westin offers a unique Beyond the Screening Checkpoint Program, allowing registered overnight hotel guests to visit the shops and restaurants in the McNamara Terminal.
 Shopping is one of the highlighted things to do at Detroit Metro Airport.

 #8 Pet and Service Dog Rest Stop at Detroit Metro Airport

 For those traveling with pets and service animals, Detroit Metro Airport has facilities for their relief.

 The McNamara Terminal has two Service Animal Relief Areas.
 The main terminal, it’s near Gate A-34.
 The other is outside the International Arrivals area at the lower level.
-Both sites provide plastic bags and a container for disposal of solid waste.
+Both sites provide plastic bags and a container for the disposal of solid waste.

 #9 Picking Up Arrivals at Detroit Metro Airport DTW

 Fortunately Detroit Metro has two cell phones waiting for areas.
 They are free and offer a fairly good vantage point to watch take-offs and landings as you wait for your arrival.
 Look for signs directing you to the lots as you arrive.

 South Lot – Off of Eureka Road

 North Green Lot – Off of the East Entrance Service drive

 When your party lands have them give you a call then head for their arrival terminal.
 It’s a stress-free and very convenient way to navigate at DTW airport.